lime-green/remote-docker-aws/README.md

 ## Remote Docker on AWS for local development
 [![PyPI version](https://badge.fury.io/py/remote-docker-aws.svg)](https://badge.fury.io/py/remote-docker-aws)

+Use docker to develop services, but without the overhead of running docker on your machine!
+This is a development tool that you should use if your machine is low performance, or if you are running many docker services.

 Why is this useful?

 Frees up your local machine for useful tasks